-10. RIGHT-OF-USE ASSET AND LEASE LIABILITY
+9. RIGHT-OF-USE ASSET AND LEASE LIABILITY

 On March 22, 2021, the Company signed a lease agreement for its premises in Vancouver, British Columbia.
-The continuity of the ROU asset and lease liability for the period ended March 31, 2023 expiring May 31, 2024 is as follows:
+The continuity of the ROU asset and lease liability for the year ended December 31, 2023 expiring May 31, 2024 is as follows: